Ponding Water & Rooftop HVAC Units: Is There a Connection?

 We’re not suggesting that you forgo installing your HVAC unit on your flat roof.
 After all, many building owners do just that in order to take advantage of out-of-sight, non-disruptive maintenance and repairs.
 Also to save valuable space in and around the building, and to eliminate noise.
 Just be sure that it’s properly installed with crickets in place to prevent water buildup.

 If your low-slope (aka “flat”) roof’s slope is disrupted, whether it’s caused by obstacles such as RTUs or has an entirely different cause, has developed a low spot or spots, it’s time to correct it.

-But first, you’ll need to make sure that your interior drains are in good working order, and your scuppers, gutters and downspouts are clear of debris, so that once you’ve restored proper slope, there won’t be any obstacles that may cause the ponding problem to quickly reoccur.
+But first, you’ll need to make sure that your interior drains are in good working order.
+And be sure that your scuppers, gutters, and downspouts are clear of debris.
+Once you’ve restored proper slope, there won’t be any obstacles that may cause the ponding problem to quickly reoccur.

 Keeping Your Roof Dry

 Once you’ve restored proper slope to your building’s roof, you’ll want to avoid having to address the issue again any time soon.
 The best way to avoid low spots is with a diligent, regular maintenance program to fix small problems before they become large (and expensive) ones.
 Inspections should also be performed immediately following a heavy rainstorm.
 If slight ponding is detected, check again after 48 hours.
 If water remains, you’ve got a slope problem.
 Keep RoofSlope® on hand and use as needed as part of your roof maintenance program.
 This should also include keeping drains, wall scuppers, gutter systems, and other structures clear of debris and in good repair.